Academic Catalog

 Prerequisites: NURS 7510, NURS 7560, NURS 7570, Admission to the Psychiatric Mental Health Nurse Practitioner Second Certificate program.

-NURS 7520 Diagnosis and Evidence Based Management of — 3 credits
+NURS 7520 Assessment, Diagnosis and Evidence Based Practice Management of Psychiatric and Mental Health Condit — 3 credits

 This course focuses on the advanced practice nursing assessment and management of alterations in psychiatric and mental health conditions of children and families.
 The psychiatric mental health nurse practitioner role is further defined by analyzing the impact of advocacy actions on therapeutic alliances and collaboration with health care consumers, families, and groups.
 The psychiatric mental health nurse practitioner role is defined in the context of social justice, ethics, and holistic care.